andycasey/ads/docs/services/export.md

 # Export

 The ADS export service returns BibTeX and other formats for a set of records.
-The formats that are currently supported are:

-**Tagged formats**

-- ADS (generic tagged) format
-- BibTeX + abstract format
-- BibTeX format
-- EndNote format
-- MEDLARS format
-- ProCite format
-- RefWorks format
-- RIS (Refman) format

-**LaTeX formats**

-- AASTeX format
-- Icarus format
-- Monthly Notices of the Royal Astronomical Society format
-- Solar Physics (SoPh) format

-**XML formats**

-- Dublin Core (DC) XML format
-- REF-XML format
-- REFABS-XML format
-- VOTables format

-**Other formats**

-- Custom formats
-- IEEE (Unicode-encoded) format

 ## Overview

-You can use the {func}`ads.services.export` function to export records into any format.
+The export service in ADS ({obj}`ads.services.export`) has one function that does everything you want: {func}`ads.services.export.export`.
+You can use this function to export records into any format.
 This function always returns a string, and it takes in any combination of:
  - {obj}`ads.Document` objects,
  - {obj}`ads.Library` objects, or
  - strings of bibcodes.

 You can use these formats together in the one export command.
-In other words, when calling {obj}`ads.services.export` you can give bibcode strings, some {obj}`ads.Library` objects, and some {obj}`ads.Document` objects all in the one function call.
+In other words, when calling {obj}`ads.services.export.export` you can give bibcode strings, some {obj}`ads.Library` objects, and some {obj}`ads.Document` objects all in the one function call.

 ## Export a single record